bemer/lts-workshop/01-SetupEnvironment/README.md

 Docker runs natively on Mac, Windows and Linux.
 This lab will use https://www.docker.com/community-edition#/download[Docker Community Edition (CE)].
 Download the Docker CE edition for your machine from the https://store.docker.com/search?type=edition&offering=community[Docker Store].

 > NOTE: Docker CE requires a fairly recent operating system version.
 If your machine does not meet the requirements, then you need to install https://www.docker.com/products/docker-toolbox[Docker Toolbox].

+## Install AWS CLI

+During this workshop we will interact with some AWS API's.
+Having the latest version of the AWS CLI in your computer is appropriated.

+Instructions to install the AWS CLI are available here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html